IoTDB Working Process

 You can choose issue types: bug, improvement, new feature, etc. New issues will be automatically synchronized to the mailing list (notifications@), and subsequent discussions can be left on jira or on the mailing list.
 When the issue is resolved, close the issue.

 # Email discussion content (English)

-Joining the mailing list for the first time can introduce you briefly.
+Joining the mailing list for the first time can introduce youself briefly.
 (Hi, I'm xxx ...)

-Before developing a function, you can send an e-mail to declare the task you want to do.（Hi，I'm working on issue IOTDB-XXX，My plan is ...）
+Before developing a new feature, you can send an e-mail to declare the task you want to do.（Hi，I'm working on issue IOTDB-XXX，My plan is ...）